Accessibility statement

 Visa Options

-If you hope to stay on to work in the UK after your degree or Masters, please read the information on our pages for international students (Working after studies section).
+Make sure you understand your visa options if you are hoping to stay and work in the UK after completing your course.
+You can find information on our pages for international students (Working after studies section).
 We recommend you read this information before the fair.
 Your main options will be the Graduate Route visa, which does not require employer sponsorship, or a points based Skilled Worker Visa if the employer is prepared to sponsor for graduate roles.

 Think about what you can offer a UK employer, your strengths and motivation: as well as skills acquired through your course, you might bring cultural knowledge and awareness, language skills, understanding of global markets…